MPLS Innovation Leadership Masterclass in Responsible Research & Innovation

 However the course assumes no prior knowledge of RRI and encourages discussion of the core concepts to ensure both a participative element and also an understanding of the need for collective, collaborative creation of responsible research and innovation.

-Contact Anne Miller, Enterprise Programme Manager, for more information and to book a place
+Contact Anne Miller, Enterprise Programme Manager, for more information

 - Understanding of the background for the development and adoption of RRI